Physical Therapist Assistant

 * It is recommended that these courses be taken within the PTA program due to course content taught towards or related to the PTA profession.

-All other courses within the PTA program curriculum must be taken within the Lackawanna College PTA program and are not eligible for transfer.
+All other courses within the PTA program curriculum and designated with the course code initials (PTA) must be taken within the Lackawanna College PTA program and are not eligible for transfer.

 (Maximum class size for the College’s PTA program is 18 students)